Avalanches in self-organized critical neural networks: A minimal model for the neural SOC universality class: Methods

+The correlation-based rewiring mechanism of the original model \cite{Bornholdt:2003} has to be carefully revised as well, when changing from spin variables to Boolean variables, as inactive nodes are now represented by a value of $0$ instead of $-1$ which affects the calculation of correlations.

-The adaptation algorithm is now constructed in the following way: We start the network at an arbitrary initial connectivity $K_{ini}$ and do parallel synchronous updates on all nodes according to eq. \eqref{eq:01-update}.
-All activity in this model originates from small perturbations by thermal noise, leading to activity avalanches of various sizes.
-In this case we set the inverse temperature to $\beta=5$.
-On a larger time scale, i.e. after $\tau=100$ updates, a topology rewiring is introduced at one randomly chosen, single node.
-The new element in our approach is to test whether the addition or the removal of one random in-link at the selected node will increase the average dynamical correlation to all existing inputs of that node.
-By selecting only one single node for this procedure, we effectively diminish the bias of selecting mostly unconnected node pairs -- but retain the biologically inspired idea for a Hebbian, correlation-based rewiring mechanism on a local level.
+The adaptation algorithm operates as follows.
+After initializing the network with random links at a given initial connectivity $K_{ini}$ and initial states set to $0$, all nodes are synchronously updated in parallel according to eq.\ \eqref{eq:01-update}.
+All activity then observed in this model originates from small perturbations by thermal noise, leading to activity avalanches of various sizes.
+In the following we set the inverse temperature to $\beta=5$.
+On a larger time scale, here after $\tau=100$ updates, a rewiring is introduced at one randomly chosen, single node.
+The new element in our revised model is to test whether the addition or removal of one random in-link at the selected node will increase the average dynamical correlation to all existing inputs of that node.
+By selecting only one single node for this procedure, we effectively diminish the bias of selecting mostly unconnected node pairs -- but retain the biologically inspired idea for a Hebbian, correlation-based rewiring mechanism on the basis of locally available information, only.

 Now, we have to define what is meant by \emph{dynamical correlation} in this case.
 We here use the Pearson correlation coefficient to first determine the correlation between a node $i$ and one of its inputs $j$ over the preceding $\tau$ time steps: